Have Large Vision-Language Models Mastered Art History?: Results

 \subsection{Zero-Shot Author Prediction}

-We report the results for zero-shot author prediction in Table~\ref{tab:author_prediction}.
-All evaluated VLMs, including the low accuracy of 0.47\% on WikiArt by LLaVA, are significantly above random chance given that WikiArt validation set and JenAesthetics contain, 1077 and 405 painters, respectively.
-For JenAesthetics, CLIP's most predicted author is Charles Francois Daubigny, who mainly painted landscapes, using a not very pronounced style ranging from Romanticism to Impressionism to Realism.
-The high rate of predictions citing Daubigny might be explained by the broad range of styles that exist in close proximity to one another, the popularity of the theme of landscape, and the absence of key features that would distinguish a personal style.
-Notably, Pablo Picasso is not among CLIP's most predicted authors, despite Picasso being one of the most prevalent artists in WikiArt.
+We present zero-shot author prediction results in Table~\ref{tab:author_prediction}.
+All VLMs, including the low accuracy of 0.43\% on WikiArt by LLaVA, perform significantly above random chance.
+This equals to 0.092\% and 0.25\% on WikiArt validation set and JenAesthetics, which contain artworks from 1077 and 405 painters.
+For JenAesthetics, CLIP's most predicted author is Charles Francois Daubigny, who mainly painted landscapes, using a not very pronounced style spanning Romanticism, Impressionism, and Realism.
+The high frequency of Daubigny predictions might be explained by the wide range of styles that exist in close proximity to each other, the popularity of the theme of landscape, and the absence of key features that define a personal style.
+Notably, Pablo Picasso is not among CLIP's most predicted authors, despite being one of the most prevalent artists in WikiArt.

-CLIP achieves a decent performance on ArTest (63.27\%).
-This might be due to the authors in our test set being quite well-known, therefore present on the internet, which is one of the sources of the VLMs training data.
-CLIP's mistakes include attributing 9 of Picasso's paintings to Georges Braque, who painted similar Cubist artworks.
-LLaVA outputs many “unknown” answers (41\% of times in JenAesthetics and 47.9\% times in WikiArt).
-Besides, only a few names are predicted by LLaVA: the 20 most predicted authors in WikiArt are Vincent Van Gogh, Claude Monet, John Singer Sargent, Jackson Pollock, Michelangelo, John Constable, Pablo Picasso, Erro, John William Waterhouse, Paul Klee, Rembrandt, Claude Lorrain, Paul Cezanne, Mary Cassatt, Paul Gauguin, Edgar Degas, William Turner, Leonardo Da Vinci and Frida Kahlo.
+LLaVA outputs `unknown' in 41\% of times in JenAesthetics and 47.9\% of times in WikiArt.
+It also predicts only a limited set of author names, among which Vincent Van Gogh, Claude Monet, John Singer Sargent, Jackson Pollock, Michelangelo, John Constable, Pablo Picasso, Erro, John William Waterhouse.

-OpenFlamingo often confuses painters with artists and characters from other fields.
-Ernest Hemingway, Ștefan cel Mare, Romeo and Juliet are predicted, respectively, 27.3\%, 21.9\% and 5.0\% of times in the WikiArt validation set. ``Rembrandt", one of the painters known by OpenFlamingo, is predicted for 10.7\% of JenAesthetics paintings.
-Other real predicted authors include John Constable, Caravaggio, John Singleton Copley, Rubens and Francois Boucher, all renowned representatives in their art periods.